Skip to main content

 They Think 40 Hours = 40 Billable Hours

-Drive time, estimates, callbacks, paperwork — you're lucky to bill 50-60% of your working hours.
-This calculator accounts for that.
+Drive time, estimates, callbacks, paperwork: you're lucky to bill 50-60% of the hours you work.
+This calculator does that math for you.

 They Aim for Break-Even